 You can use it for public parking:

 You can even use it in the health centres, pharmacies, and hospitals.
-In fact, we paid for Lynn’s birth using our Octopus card!
+In fact, when The Kid was born, we paid for the hospital stay using our Octopus card!

 It’s brilliant technology.
 You simply tap it on the card reader machine, and it deducts the necessary amount and shows you how much you have left.
 No swiping, no PIN, no nothing.
 Just tap it and BEEP!
 You now have six cold beers in your bag.
 No more cash, no more coins.
 You can go DAYS without using money.
 It is truly brilliant.
 Well, until your Octopus card runs out, and you have to top it up again.